Ultrasound Graduate Diploma Program

 Graduates may apply for advanced standing at Ryerson University or obtain their Bachelor's degree in Applied Sciences (Medical Imaging) or Master's degree in Applied Sciences (Medical Ultrasound) through distance education from Charles Sturt University

-Provincial Society: Ontario Society of Diagnostic Medical Sonographers (OSDMS)
+Provincial Society: Ontario Association of Medical Radiation Sciences (OAMRS)

-The American Registry of Diagnostic Medical Sonographers (ARDMS)
+Credentialing Body: The American Registry for Diagnostic Medical Sonography (ARDMS)